AP.4 Degree Application, Conferral and Graduation

 AP.4.3 Graduation

-Graduation ceremonies provide opportunities for students and their families to share in the conferral of academic degrees.
-Students who wish to participate should check GMU Events for current information about all graduation details including tickets, regalia, and schedules.
-Note: there is one formal commencement ceremony per year, in May, that includes all schools and colleges; students are recognized in groups, by their degrees.
-Each college holds a separate convocation where individual student names are called.
-Bachelor's and master's degree candidates who declare their intent to graduate in August but who have not yet completed all degree requirements may participate in the graduation ceremonies in anticipation of degree completion.
-Their names are marked with an asterisk identifying them as candidates pending completion of all requirements.
-Doctoral students may participate only if they have successfully completed all degree requirements, including defending and submitting a signed, final copy of their dissertation by the deadline.
-A Winter Graduation ceremony is held for August and December graduates where each student is individually recognized.
+Graduation ceremonies provide opportunities for students and their families to celebrate an important academic milestone.
+There is no graduation ceremony in summer.
+Bachelor's and master's degree candidates who declare their intent to graduate in August but who have not yet completed all degree requirements may participate in the spring graduation ceremonies in anticipation of degree completion.
+Doctoral candidates who apply for graduation in August are not eligible to participate in the spring ceremony.
+Doctoral students may particpate in the spring ceremony only if they have successfully completed all degree requirements, including defending and submitting a signed, final copy of their dissertation by the deadline.

 A posthumous degree or certificate may be awarded if, at the time of the student’s death, they were enrolled in George Mason University, were in good academic standing, and were nearing completion of the requirements in the major degree or certificate program.